reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 An equalizer ported from Motorola Moto G Plus (sofiap_sprout) for any AOSP based Android Pie and up devices

 ## Guide
+- Uninstall another Dolby module first and reboot.

-- Install the module via Magisk Manager only.
+- Install this module via Magisk Manager only.

 - This module supports Audio Modification Library module and [ACDB module](https://t.me/viperatmos) (choose one), but can be stand alone without it if you are not using multiple audio mods.